 When you visit the shrine in november, you might be lucky to witness a sumo ceremony related to the Grand Sumo Tournament that takes places in Fukuoka every year in November.

 Sumiyoshi-jinja shrine (Japanese only)

 - 12 minute walk from Hakata station

 - 6 minute bus ride from Hakata station

-Next to the main hall of the shrine, you will find a fountain which is known for perpetual youth and longevity.
-Another symbol of the shrine is the ginko tree, which is over 1,000 years old.
+Next to the main hall of the shrine, you will find a fountain that is known for perpetual youth and longevity.
+Another symbol of the shrine is the ginkgo tree, which is over 1,000 years old.
 People also worship this tree for longevity.
-There is another ginko tree near the rocks.
-The two trees make a couple (they are male and female.) and every year the female tree bear a lot of fruits, therefore, people come here to wish for happy marriage and having healthy children.
+There is another ginkgo tree near the rocks.
+The two trees make a couple (they are male and female.) and every year the female tree bears a lot of fruits, therefore, people come here to wish for a happy marriage and healthy children.

 The shrine is open from 4am until 10pm and free to enter.

 - 5 minute walk for subway Gion station